Sisters of Charity of Australia: Services

 The ministries of the Sisters of Charity of Australia have been varied in nature from the time of their founding.
 From ministering in prisons to managing hospitals and acting to conserve environments, they have been quick to "read the signs of the times" and move to where they have been most needed, in the greatest service to the poor.
 One of their most prominent ministries was the establishment of St Vincent's Hospital, Sydney in 1857.
 St Vincent's Hospital, Melbourne was opened in 1893.

-In 2009, the stewardship of St Vincent’s Health Australia was passed to Mary Aikenhead Ministries; a newly founded arm operating under the Australian division of the Sisters of Charity.
+In 2009, the stewardship of St Vincent's Health Australia was passed to Mary Aikenhead Ministries, a newly founded arm operating under the Australian division of the Sisters of Charity.

 In 1957, the Sisters opened Mt Olivet Hospital as a hospice in Brisbane.
 It now provides a wider range of hospital services and has been renamed St Vincent's Private Hospital.

-In addition to hospital services, under the stewardship of Mary Aikenhead Ministries, St Vincent’s Health Australia started their first aged care facility in 1977 at Kangaroo Point under the banner of St Vincent’s Care Services.
+Under the stewardship of Mary Aikenhead Ministries, St Vincent’s Health Australia started their first aged care facility in 1977 at Kangaroo Point under the banner of St Vincent’s Care Services.
 This has since expanded to 23 aged care homes as well as retirement living and in home care services across Queensland, New South Wales and Victoria.

 Heritage Centre and Archives

-In June 2019 the Sisters of Charity of Australia opened their Heritage Centre and Archives in Potts Point, Sydney, adjacent to St Vincent's Ladies' College, the Congregational Chapel, and the original site of St Vincent's Private Hospital Sydney.
+In June 2019, the Sisters of Charity of Australia opened their Heritage Centre and Archives in Potts Point, Sydney, adjacent to St Vincent's Ladies' College, the Congregational Chapel, and the original site of St Vincent's Private Hospital Sydney.
 The Centre houses an exhibition space which tells the story of the Sisters of Charity since their arrival in 1838, as well as the archives and meeting spaces.

 Schools

-Following is a timeline of the schools which were either founded by the Sisters of Charity of Australia, or at which the Sisters had a foundational or otherwise significant impact on the school through teaching and administration.
+The following is a timeline of the schools which were either founded or at which the Sisters had a foundational or otherwise significant impact on the school.
 This timeline was authored by Danielle Achikian in her book Ministry of Love: The story of the Sister of Charity.